 Triptans, the most common medication prescribed for migraines, are most effective when taken early in an attack.
 Common triptans include Amerge, Axert, Frova, Imitrex, Maxalt, Relpax, Treximet, and Zomig.
 People with high blood pressure, heart disease, stroke, and other conditions may not be able to take triptans.
 And because of possible serious drug interactions, you should talk to your doctor about other medications you take, such as antidepressants or antiseizure drugs.
 Side effects of triptans include nausea, dizziness, tingling, numbness, and chest pain.

 If triptans don't give you relief, your doctor may prescribe dihydroergotamine (Migranal) or ergotamines (Cafergot or Migergot) as tablets, nasal sprays, or injections.
 These drugs narrow the blood vessels and can cause nausea, dizziness, muscle pain, or a bad taste in the mouth.
 They are not usually as effective as triptans and also have some interactions with other drugs.

 After you have treated two or three headaches, ask yourself some simple questions.
 Are you getting the relief you need?
 If not, you should ask your doctor about altering treatment.
 Be sure you take medications early in the attack -- at least within two hours of migraine pain.

 Limits of Medication Use

 Overuse of medications can sometimes lead to chronic headaches.
-You shouldn't take prescribed medicines more than two times per week.
-You can get rid of the chronic headaches by tapering and discontinuing your medication – under a doctor's supervision.
+You shouldn't take prescribed medication more than two times per week.
+You can get rid of the chronic headaches by tapering and discontinuing medication -- under a doctor's supervision.
 Pain medicines containing narcotics should be taken only when other medications fail to relieve pain because they can be habit-forming.